...

 Alternatively, employing a shielding coating comprised of materials like ceramic on the printed mold can mitigate thermal degradation and aid in attaining a polished finish.

-Create a CAD Design
+How Do You Create a CAD Design for a 3D Printed Mold?

 The initial step in creating a 3D printed mold for injection molding is to design the mold using computer-aided design (CAD) software.
 Factors that should be considered during the design process include part geometry, molding material, gate location, and cooling channels.